StephenStarc/Starc-Archive-Nextjs-App/README.md

 # Starc Archive App

 This is my brand new Archive App.
 I can make posts within the app itself, and they are stored in the Firebase backend.
 I can create both public and private posts in one app.
 "Of course, I am the only one who can access the private posts.
 The website has all the necessary components to function as a blog post website, but it still needs a lot of work, and new features, and, truth be told, most of the TypeScript errors are just ignored using comments without checking the type in that file.
 It definitely needs a lot of adjustments to become a production site, but it is a working site, that's enough for now.
-I used a lot of AI tools to build in 6 hours - V0, Claude, Chatgpt, Cursor, and codium.
+I used a lot of AI tools to build this app in 6 hours - V0, Claude, Chatgpt, Cursor, and codium.
 I am currently learning Next.js.
 Once I complete it, I will rebuild the site completely using Next.js and add new features.
 Until then, this is my current blog page app - Starc Archive."

 # Tech Stack used
 1. React